Busting Myths About Diabetes

 Managing Type 1 or Type 2 diabetes can be overwhelming.
-It means testing your blood sugar.
-It means focusing on your food.
+It means testing your blood sugar and focusing on your food.
 It means staying physically active and having a healthy weight.
-It means handling your insulin and meds.
+It means handling your insulin and other meds.

 It can also be a struggle to teach others about the disease.
-There is so much misinformation.
-Even family and friends can act like they have all the answers when they don’t.
-We’re here to clear up the confusion.
+There is so much misinformation about diabetes.
+Even family and friends can act like they have all the answers.
+Often, they don’t.
+So let's clear up the confusion.
 Let’s look at some of the most common myths about diabetes and set the record straight.

-People of normal weight can have insulin resistance and get Type 2 diabetes.
-Type 1 diabetes is often found in patients with a normal or even low weight.
+People who tip the scales at a normal, healthy weight can have insulin resistance and get Type 2 diabetes.
+Type 1 diabetes often affects people who are a normal or even below normal body weight.

 Myth 2: You look too healthy to have diabetes.

 A person isn’t healthy just because they’re thin.
-And a person isn’t sick just because they’re overweight.
+It’s equally true that a person isn’t ill just because they’re overweight.
 What’s going on inside our bodies doesn’t show on the outside.
-Knowing your body is very important.
+Know your body.
+Pay attention to its cues.
 When something doesn't feel right, see your doctor.
 Symptoms of diabetes can be subtle.
 You may not notice them.
-That’s why it’s important to have yearly health check-ups and get screened if your doctor has concerns for diabetes.
+That’s why it’s important to have yearly health check-ups and get screened if your doctor thinks you have a risk for diabetes.

 Myth 3: You’re too young to have diabetes.

-Among the two types of diabetes, Type 1 diabetes most often begins in children and young adults.
-Still, Type 2, which used to be known as ‘adult-onset diabetes’ is becoming more common in children and young people who struggle with obesity or have a family history of diabetes.
+Among the two types of diabetes, Type 1 diabetes is an autoimmune disease that most often affects children and young adults.
+Still, Type 2, which used to be known as adult-onset diabetes, is now common in children and young people who struggle with obesity or have a family history of diabetes.

-Myth 4: People cause their diabetes by eating too much sugar or unhealthy foods.
+Myth 4: People cause their diabetes by eating too much sugar and unhealthy foods.

 When someone gets diabetes, it is not their fault.
-Diabetes is a complex health problem.
-Family history, lifestyle and other less-understood factors all play a role.
-With Type 2 diabetes, the body may grow resistant to insulin or the pancreas can stop making enough insulin.
+Diabetes is a complex disease.
+Family history, lifestyle and other factors all play a role.
+With Type 2 diabetes, the body may grow resistant to insulin or the pancreas stops making enough insulin.

-While there are some known family history and lifestyle risks, it’s still difficult to predict who will develop diabetes.
+While there are some known family history and lifestyle risks, it’s still hard to predict who will get diabetes.
 Rather than blame, we should support people with pre-diabetes and diabetes.
-We can encourage them to learn about it and take steps to cut their risk factors.
+Encourage them to learn about diabetes and take steps to lower their risks.

 Myth 5: Diabetes can be “cured” using certain products, diets or exercises.

-You may find all kinds of products that claim to help or even cure diabetes.
-It’s unlikely that these products work.
-Worse, they may keep you from a recommended program.
-If you are thinking about changing your diabetes care, discuss it with your doctor so you can agree on a plan that is medically safe.
+There are all kinds of products that claim to help or even cure diabetes.
+It’s unlikely that they work.
+Even worse, they may keep you from a recommended program.
+If you’re thinking about changing your diabetes care, talk with your doctor so you can agree on a plan that is medically safe.

 Myth 6: Type 1 diabetes is worse than Type 2 diabetes.